 Another emblem of the city, the Tower of London has played a massive role in the history of the city and the entire nation and has been declared a UNESCO World Heritage Site.

-The Tower of London was built by William the Conqueror in the late 11th century.
+The oldest buildings within the Tower of London were built by William the Conqueror in the late 11th century.
 The Tower has served a multitude of uses during its lifetime, including a palace, a prison and even the home of the Royal Mint.

 The Tower of London has also been a tourist attraction for well over 300 years.
 The Tower’s most famous attraction, the Crown Jewels, have been on public display ever since the 1600s.